How long will the sunshine last in Sussex?

 Temperatures of up to 20 degrees Celsius are forecast across the county all week, according to the Met Office.

-Monday (April 7) has seen highs of 16 degrees with this only increasing as the week goes on.
+Monday and Tuesday have seen highs of 16 degrees with this only increasing as the week goes on.

 The Met Office’s London & South East England weather forecast warned that will turn chilly overnight, each day, though – with frost and fog expected.